- The most important factor to getting what you want

 … and to prioritize if you have a list of wants.

 Arizona home buying offer … a few home sale/purchase deals are rather simple transactions requiring only the most basic agent knowledge to establish and manage to closing.
-Another few require genuine “artist-type” Realtors® on both sides to establish the agreement, and then the patience of a saint by both to get it closed.
+There are more at the other spectrum of complexity, sometimes requiring genuine “artist-type” Realtors® on both sides to establish the agreement, and then the patience of a saint by both to get it closed.

 For best effectiveness, you should put yourself in the seller’s shoes and consider his/her reaction to every aspect of the contract.
-The discussions herein are largely about anticipating that reaction and “crafting” a contract that gets the results that both you and the seller respectively want.
+The discussions herein are largely about anticipating that reaction and “crafting” a contract that gets the results that both you and the seller find acceptable.
+Win-win is the best situation.

 Constructive vs. Adversarial Agents